 Interest rate risk is the risk that during periods of rising interest rates, the yield and market value of the securities will tend to be lower than prevailing market rates; in periods of falling interest rates, the yield will tend to be higher.
+At June 30, 2021, negotiable certificates of deposit with a carrying value of \$4,500,000 and a weighted average maturity of 0.6 years, U.S. government securities-based mutual funds with a carrying value of approximately \$7,215,000 and a weighted average maturity of 0.1 years, and U.S. Treasury bills with a carrying value of approximately \$8,748,000 and a weighted average maturity of 0.5 years were subject to interest rate risk.
 At June 30, 2020, negotiable certificates of deposit with a carrying value of \$10,000,000 and a weighted average maturity of 0.5 years and U.S. government securities-based mutual funds with a carrying value of approximately \$8,026,000 and a weighted average maturity of 0.1 years were subject to interest rate risk.
-At June 30, 2019, negotiable certificates of deposit with a carrying value of \$9,250,000 had a weighted average maturity of 0.5 years and U.S. government securities-based mutual funds with a carrying value of approximately \$8,117,000 and a weighted average maturity of 0.09 years were subject to interest rate risk.